 Note:If you'd like ready-to-use and regularly updated basemaps, locators, or network datasets for your area of interest, you can license StreetMap Premium data in mobile map package format.
 For details, see Add StreetMap Premium data.

-Once you have obtained a mobile map package file you can manually copy it directly to your device (or sideload it) or use this API to download it from your organization's ArcGIS Enterprise portal.
+Once you have obtained a mobile map package file you can manually copy it directly to your device or use this API to download it from your organization's ArcGIS Enterprise portal.

 Once you have placed the mobile map package on your device you should take the following steps: